 The surface command creates and displays molecular surfaces, either atomically detailed solvent-excluded surfaces (default) or lower-resolution Gaussian surfaces.
 Each surface is initially colored to match the average cartoon color of the residues it encloses, even if the cartoons are not displayed.
-See also: shape, topography, surface operations, per-model clipping, show, preset, color, measure, sym, volume, volume operations, Actions menu, chain colors, Molecule Display icons:
+See also: shape, topography, surface operations, per-model clipping, show, preset, color, measure, sym, volume, volume operations, Actions menu, Molecule Display icons: , convex hull recipe

 |Image courtesy of Sebastian Daberdaku